-The Planning Commission is asked to hold the public hearing on the proposed text amendments and zoning map amendment, and consider making a recommendation to the City Council on these matters.
-The attached staff version of the proposed amendment is subject to review and changes by the City staff and/or the City Attorney's Office, and the Planning Commission and City Council, as it moves forward.
-Please contact Lindsay Bell 248.347.0484 or bell@cityofnovi.org with any questions or concerns.
+Planning Commission is asked to review the proposed amendments and offer guidance to Staff as we advance these districts through the approval process.
+Depending on the suggestions for additional changes, we ask the Planning Commission to set a public hearing.
+Following the public hearing, the Planning Commission will be asked to make a recommendation to the City Council on the proposed ordinance amendments and later, consideration of the rezoning of approximately 250 acres to the new district.
+The attached staff version of the proposed amendment is subject to review and changes by the City staff and/or the City Attorney's Office, and the Planning Commission and City Council.
+Please contact Lindsay Bell 248.347.0484 or Ibell@cityofnovi.org with any questions or concerns.